 The instrument has a standard power C14 plug and accepts 110V to 240 V AC 50Hz line voltage.
-The average power requirement of the device is well below 100 W. The power may shortly increase to 150 W for maximum duration of a few seconds when the instrument is starting up.
+The average power requirement of the device is well below 100 W. The power may shortly increase to 150 W for maximum duration of a few seconds when the instrument blowers are starting up.

-The instrument is connected the the same local area network as the measurement computer.
+LAN, dynamic IP: The instrument is connected the the same local area network as the measurement computer.
 The instrument receives a dynamic IP address from the DHCP server.

-The instrument is connected the the same local area network as the measurement computer.
+LAN, static IP: The instrument is connected the the same local area network as the measurement computer.
 The instrument is given a static IP address (using the embedded touchscreen).

-Spectops for running the measurements and viewing live data.
+Spectops for running the measurements and viewing

 Retrospect for viewing and reprocessing the results later.